-When is the last time you lead a strategic discussion about your dental office?
+When was the last time you lead a strategic planning session about the growth and goals of your dental office?
 If you find yourself resisting being strategic because it sounds like the fast track to irrelevance you are probably not alone.
 We survive in the day to day activities of our dental office and our tendency is to deal with what is right in front of us because it always seems more urgent and concrete.
 Unfortunately, if we get stuck in that habit we can put our office’s success at risk.
 While we concentrate on the navigation of our daily business we can miss excellent opportunities that will propel us to the future.